 SI: [Her name was] Etsuko.
 She worked part-time in the special effects art department.
 When I started doing the indoor optical effects, there were two or three students from Tama Art University who came to work part-time [at Toho].
 She was one of them.
 For some reason, Old Tsuburaya took a real liking to her.
 I gave her the nickname Chabo.
-She had a small body and a big butt, so when she walked, she looked like a chabo [hen].
+She had a small body and a big butt, so when she walked, she looked like a chabo [a type of hen called Japanese bantam in English].
 So I called her Chabo, and that became her nickname.
 Nobody knew her real name; she was just known as Chabo.
 Everybody would say, “How is Chabo-san?” when they asked about her.
 Back in those days, everybody in the movie industry had a nickname; no one was called by his real name.
 As for me, I was called Den-san at Toho.
 Elsewhere, people would wonder, “Who is Den-san?”
 Even the production manager called me Den-san.
 I said, “My name is not Den!”
 But everybody called me Den-chan.
 At the time, there was a four-panel comic in the newspaper called Densuke.
 Somebody at Toho said I looked like him.
 So everybody started calling me, “Den-chan, Den-chan!”
 I’m sure that half the people at Toho didn’t know my real name.
 And, in this industry, everybody knew me as Den-san.
 So, when I started my company, I called it Den Film.

 I had a bad reputation.
 Nobody knew my real name.
 Even today, people in the industry call me Den-san.
 Back in the day, they would always refer to me as Den-san.
 In the movie industry, nobody was called by his real name.
 It was always by his nickname.
 Everybody thought it was a way of showing affection.
 Actually, I wanted to be a real artist; I studied painting and wanted to be a painter.
 I went to high school by working part-time jobs, but I thought it would be difficult to get into university by just working part-time jobs.
 Painting is actually very expensive because you have to buy paints and all sorts of supplies.
 With my friends, the three of us would share the paints that we bought individually with our part-time jobs.
 That’s how expensive it was.